waldur/waldur-docs/docs/admin-guide/mastermind-configuration/configuration-guide.md

 Type: bool

 Allows to control /admin writable fields.
 If this flag is disabled it is impossible to edit any field that corresponds to backend value via /admin.
 Such restriction allows to save information from corruption.

-#### COUNTRIES

-Type: List[str]

-It is used in organization creation dialog in order to limit country choices to predefined set.

 #### CREATE_DEFAULT_PROJECT_ON_ORGANIZATION_CREATION